-This program aims to develop students' understanding of social mechanisms from which arise the various problems we see in modern society, including those concerning relationships between people, child culture, and normative consciousness.
+This program aims to develop students' understanding of social mechanisms from which arise the various problems we see in modern society, including those concerning relationships between people, child and youth culture, normative consciousness, and life and death in aging society.
 Combining the approaches of sociology, pedagogy, and ethics, students will consider what should be done to address these problems.